Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLocale-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Converts between numbers and their string representations in various languages
-    :digest: bc57bafc292d13f99474dcac00ffe598
+    :digest: eb4068bfa4e5320fd159e5d1d163b395

 The :sip:ref:`~PyQt6.QtCore.QLocale` class converts between numbers and their string representations in various languages.

-:sip:ref:`~PyQt6.QtCore.QLocale` is initialized with a language/country pair in its constructor and offers number-to-string and string-to-number conversion functions similar to those in QString.
+:sip:ref:`~PyQt6.QtCore.QLocale` is constructed for a specified language, optional script and territory.
+It offers various facilities for formatting data as text, localized appropriately, and for reading data out of localized text.

 Example: